-- Avoidable costs are those costs which will be eliminated, if a segment of the business (e.g. a product or department) with which they are directly related, is discontinued. - Unavoidable costs are those which will not be eliminated with the segments.
+Avoidable costs are those costs which will be eliminated, if a segment of the business (e.g. a product or department) with which they are directly related, is discontinued.

+Unavoidable costs are those which will not be eliminated irrespective of the segment decision.
 Such costs are merely reallocated if the segment is discontinued.